-The winning projects will be showcased at a special awards event in the Winter of 2023.
+The winning projects will be showcased at a special awards event in the Spring of 2024.
 Posters of the winning entries will be displayed during the event.
 The winning projects will be featured on the VA ASLA website, in the chapter’s digital newsletter and chapter social media channels.

 All communications will go to the project nominator identified in the nomination package.

 VA ASLA Professional Awards Program entries are limited to persons practicing landscape architecture in Virginia, or who are submitting a landscape architecture project located in Virginia.
 To participate in the program the primary entrant must meet at least one of the following criteria:

 The jury process is blind.
 The identities of the entrant and creative team are not revealed to the jury.
 Jury members and their firms or agencies are not eligible to participate.

 All program categories are open to students currently enrolled in and 2022 graduates of a landscape architecture degree program in the Commonwealth of Virginia.
 Students must provide proof of enrollment with their submission, such as a copy of their photo student ID.

 Award recipients will be honored during an awards presentation ceremony to be held (in-person or virtually) in the spring of 2024.
 All nominees agree to submit a .pdf file for a 24"x36" exhibition poster representing their project as described in their nomination, if they are selected to receive an award.
 (Additional information will be sent to award recipients.)

 ASLA Fellow, Members, Associate, or National Affiliate $150 per entry